Siirry suoraan sisältöön

 Ethnic segregation in Helsinki is also relatively low by international standards, compared to Stockholm or Copenhagen, for example.
 However, there has been an increase in segregation over the past 10 years.
 The proportion of the population of Helsinki accounted for by immigrants and their children born in Finland has increased considerably in the 21st century, while at the same time there have been major changes in the demographic structure of individual areas.

 Regional differences in the socio-economic structure of the population are reflected in differences in morbidity and perceived wellbeing.
 This is reflected in regionally differentiated service needs.
-There are also significant regional differences in the types of pupils and children in schools and daycare centres.
+There are also significant regional and school-specific differences in the student, pupil and child structures of educational institutions, schools and daycare centres.
 In addition, regional differences are reflected in perceived safety.
 Studies have shown that the segregation development also has an impact on migration choices and on the segregation of housing prices and school learning outcomes.
 Migration within the city can intensify the segregation development if people who move house start making their choices based on the characteristics of the areas, favouring certain areas and avoiding others.

-Children and young people an important target group in preventing social exclusion and reducing inequalities
+Children and young people an important target group in preventing marginalisation and reducing inequalities

 The inequality of children and young people is reduced by high-quality teaching and early childhood education.
 In addition to this, it has been ensured that children and young people can engage in diverse recreational activities during their free time.
 An example of this is the Finnish model for leisure activities, which Helsinki has implemented very well.
 Free after-school hobbies are provided at all comprehensive schools in Helsinki.
-The selection includes more than 30 different recreational activities that children and young people have asked for, and each pupil between grades 3 and 9 can choose one.
+The selection includes more than 30 different recreational activities that children and young people have asked for, and over 8,000 pupils in grades 3–9 choose one every week.
 The inclusion of the Finnish model for leisure activities in the Youth Act established it as a permanent operating model.

 The model for the needs-based funding of early childhood and basic education has been updated and the amount of funding has been increased.
 The needs-based funding is targeted at the daycare centres and schools that need support in ensuring equal learning opportunities.

 In comprehensive schools, the learning and mastery of emotional and interaction skills have been reinforced.
-Comprehensive schools have drawn up plans for teaching emotional and interactional skills, and the topic is regularly explored with pupils.
+Comprehensive schools have drawn up plans for teaching emotional and interaction skills, and the topic is regularly explored with pupils.
 School coaches and multilingual instructors offer pupils low-threshold support and guidance.
-The City of Helsinki’s schools have employed 19 school coaches, and the establishment of the model has been prepared for the 2023–2024 school year.
+In upper secondary education, work to increase physical activity and safety and strengthen community spirit contributes to reducing segregation and inequality across the city as a whole.

 Integration plays an important role in reducing inequalities

-People with a foreign background, foreign speakers and foreign citizens in Helsinki at the end of the year 1990–2021
+People with foreign background, foreign language speakers and foreign citizens in Helsinki at the end of the year 1990-2023

 Successes: